<- readRDS("data/tucker2019/mald_1_1.rds")

 is TRUE

 .
-In other words, now the mean \(\mu_i\) varies depending on the level of IsWord
+In other words, now the mean \(\mu\) varies depending on the level of IsWord

-(i.e. use numbers to refer to the levels of the categorical predictor).
+(i.e. use numbers to refer to the levels of the categorical predictor) to be able to allow the mean to vary by the word type in the model formula.
 With treatment contrasts, treatment coding is used to numerically code categorical predictors.
 Treatment coding uses indicator variables which take the values 0 or 1.
-Let’s make an indicator variable \(w_i\) that says if IsWord
+Let’s make an indicator variable \(w\) that is 0 when IsWord

 is TRUE

-, in which case \(w = 1\).
+.
 We only need one indicator variable because there are only two levels and they can be coded with a 0 and a 1 respectively.
-This way of setting up indicator variables is called dummy coding.
+This way of setting up indicator variables (using 0/1) is called dummy coding.
 See Table 27.2 for the correspondence between the predictor IsWord

 and the value of the indicator variable \(w\).